Mesnero/ros2-api/README.md

 - Type: String
 - Description: Specifies the ROS topic from which the joint states are read.
 - Default / Example: `"joint_states"`
 - Required: false
-#### `use_calculated_states`:
-- Type: Boolean
-- Description: Indicates whether the API should use the sensor_msgs/JointState message or an the extended ros2_api_msgs/CalculatedStates.
-Latter is used by [this](https://github.com/Mesnero/rosbco) example repo to estimate more states, than provided.
-- Default / Example: `false`
-- Required: false
 #### `joint_names`:
 - Type: List of Strings